 Over the last few years, the ride-sharing apps, Uber and Lyft have taken the world by storm.
-Soon becoming the most popular ride services out there.
-So it’s safe to say that I was surely taken by surprise when I found out that Vancouver has an effective ban on the popular ride-sharing apps.
+Soon becoming the most popular ride service out there.
+So it’s safe to say that I was surely taken by surprise when I found out that Vancouver has an effective ban on popular ride-sharing apps.
 Luckily, I originally drove into Vancouver via rental car from Bellingham, WA, so regardless I had no use for it but it brings me to my next point — I would strongly suggest renting a car during your 3 days in Vancouver.

 There was never a single moment where I did not need my car, especially with all that there is to do in the city.

 For the Latest Car Hire Prices for Vancouver

 Known as one of the most beautiful hikes in the Vancouver area, Quarry Rock is a must-do during your visit to the Great White North.
 The trail itself is fairly easy and a total of 45 minutes to get to the lookout.
 The 2.5-mile hike will give you one of the most beautiful sights you’ve ever laid your eyes on.
 Looking out at the city of Vancouver from afar, you can easily spend hours up there just enjoying nature.

 Quarry Rock is definitely a must-do during your 3 days in Vancouver.

 Check out Tim Hortons in Vancouver